Navigate a service

 See the full list of components and patterns affected by WCAG 2.2.

-Use this pattern to plan and design your navigation header using the GOV.UK header and Service navigation components.
+Use this pattern to plan and design your navigation header using the GOV.UK header component and Service navigation component.
 Check the ‘When to use this component’ sections in each of these components to make sure they’re right for your service.

 This pattern also includes guidance on how to add other elements commonly used alongside navigation that are not in the GOV.UK Design System.
 We’ve included this guidance to help service teams make navigation headers more consistent across government.